Puppies are wonderful gifts in our lives. They bring so much joy and adventure to every day.

 Locking Trash Cans Rock

 One way to protect your pup and the trash is to get locking trash cans.
-These are simply cans with lids that secure so they can’t be opened by prying paws.
+These are simply cans with secure lids, so they can’t be opened by prying paws.
 Most also won’t open when they fall to the ground.

 Check All Plants